 - Compiling final reports

-While all construction projects should progress through these 5 broad stages, clearly a lot more is required to end up with a successful build.
-This is most pressing at the planning stage - where contractors need to be 100% confident they are setting themselves on the right path for the most efficient schedule and project possible.
+While all construction projects should progress through these 5 broad construction phases, clearly a lot more is required to end up with a successful project.
+This is most pressing during construction project planning - where contractors need to be 100% confident they are setting themselves on the right path for the most efficient project schedule possible.

-This is where ALICE comes in.
+This is where ALICE comes in as a solution for the construction industry.
 ALICE is a construction simulation and optimization platform that generates the best and most efficient schedules for large and complex projects based on their specific requirements.
-It is able to do this in minutes, thanks to the computational power of AI, meaning your biggest planning decisions can now be fully data-driven.
+It is able to do this in minutes, thanks to the computational power of AI, meaning your careful planning decisions can now be fully data-driven.
 To find out how ALICE can help you build smarter, cheaper and efficiently, book a demo today.